Driving revenue growth: 12 killer strategies for startups & SMBs

 Lastly, inject a bit of fun and novelty into your meetings.
 Inject some physical activity, have people sing or dramatize their presentation, anything to break the monotony.

 Double down on what works to drive revenue growth

 There's a natural inclination to keep busy while at work.
 It's easy to think you had a productive day because you were engaged the entire day.
 However, it's more important to quantify your results instead of the work done.
+Utilize our revenue growth calculator to easily measure and analyze your company's growth.
 Only then can you identify the productive processes from the run-of-the-mill tasks.

 With that, you can double down on the activities that bolster the ability to generate revenue.